Meadowlarke/Bibliography/Bibliography.md

 41: Washburne.

--: The effect of rhytmic frameworks on microtiming.
+-: The effect of rhythmic frameworks on microtiming.

 42: The present study begins.